The Euro In Poland

 Even though Poland, a member of the European Union, has not adopted the Euro and continues to use its own currency, the Zloty, the Euro is freely used throughout the country.

 Poland is obligated, by reason of the terms of membership in the European Union, to adopt the Euro.
 But as to when that happens is a matter of conjecture.
-There is information about when that change might take place at the bottom of this page.
+Currently the government has no desire to make the adoption.

 Travelers to Poland find that businesses that cater to tourists and foreign customers freely accept the Euro.
 Some businesses, particularly those on the border of Germany, post the daily Euro exchange rate so that people are able to make their own quick calculations.